askeralim/node-react-socket.io-docker-compose/README.md

 # React - Redux Projects [with Docker & NGINX]
 ### Background
-As part of understanding the concept of react.js node.js with docker I have developed some application, I hope it will help you to do a good startup on your learning journey
+As part of understanding the concept of react.js node.js with docker I have developed some application, I hope it will help you to do a quick start on your learning journey

 To complete these projects I have done the following courses online
 * [Docker Mastery: The Complete Toolset From a Docker Captain](https://www.udemy.com/docker-mastery/)